dotboris/vuejs-serverside-template-xss/README.md

 One way of using Vue.js is to write a template in the HTML of your page and then tell Vue.js to render it through javascript.
-This is a common thing to do when you have an application that uses serverside rendering and you want to add some dynamysm to it.
-This is exacly what's happening here.
+This is a common thing to do when you have an application that uses serverside rendering and you want to add some dynamism to it.
+This is exactly what's happening here.

 When we look at the template, we see that our injected value from before is rendered directly inside of the template.